 This involves more than just the requirements you've outlined for yourself at the beginning of the process.
 Make certain your chosen vendor satisfies IT requirements, legal requirements, and compliance components.
 Nothing more frustrating than producing an external financial report for SEDAR or SEC, only to discover that your report doesn't meet all the requirements.

 Successful software procurement is not just about buying software.
 Implementation is the crucial bridge to unlocking the software's full potential in your operating environment.
 A well-thought-out plan with phased rollouts, sensitive change management, comprehensive training, and transition support are all essential components.
-The goal is not just to have software but to use it effectively for maximum advantage.
+The goal is not just to own a software that eliminates manual data entry, but to use it effectively for maximum advantage.
 After all is said and done, monitoring the software's integration and promptly addressing any initial challenges is vital.

 Your role in the finance and accounting team isn't just to buy and implement but to continuously optimize.
 Following implementation, collect user feedback to fine-tune the software settings accordingly.
 The financial ecosystem evolves, and so should your software toolkit.
 Encourage a culture of learning within your team, propelling them to explore the software's capabilities and boundaries.
 The end game of software procurement isn't just purchase and use; it's intelligent, informed, and evolved utilization.